dogokit/dogokit-stack-all/README.md

 ### Complete version

 - JavaScript and TypeScript for programming language
-- Node.js for runtime &amp; npm for package manager
+- Node.js for runtime & npm for package manager
   - Golang and Rust ecosystem as altenatives
 - HTML for markup language and content structure
 - CSS for styling language